-Atlassian Rovo Pricing & Credit Calculator: 2026 Cost Guide
+Atlassian Rovo Pricing & Credit Calculator: The Definitive 2026 Cost Guide

-• Base Cost: The standard enterprise rate is $20 per user/month for the Rovo add-on.
+• Base Cost: The standard enterprise rate sits at exactly $20 per user/month for the core Rovo add-on.

-• The Credit System: Costs aren't just flat fees; they consume "Virtual Service Credits" based on complexity.
+• The Credit System: AI costs are not just flat fees; agents continuously consume dynamic "Virtual Service Credits" based on task complexity.

-• Efficiency Multipliers: Routine tasks using Claude Haiku 4.5 cost significantly less (0.4x) than complex tasks.
+• Efficiency Multipliers: Routing routine tasks through lighter models like Claude Haiku 4.5 costs significantly less (0.4x) than using generalist models.

-• Heavy Lifters: Claude Opus 4.5 consumes credits at a 2.0x multiplier, making it suitable only for complex architecture.
+• Heavy Lifters: Deploying Claude Opus 4.5 consumes credits at a steep 2.0x multiplier, making it suitable only for complex architectural deep-dives.

-You know how to build agents, but the burning question for 2026 procurement teams is simple: How much does it actually cost to run them?
-This analysis is a vital part of our Atlassian Intelligence and Agentic Workflows framework.
+You already know how to build powerful autonomous agents, but the burning question keeping 2026 enterprise procurement teams awake is refreshingly simple: How much does it actually cost to run them at scale?
+This financial analysis serves as a vital pillar of our broader Atlassian Intelligence and Agentic Workflows framework.

-While the capabilities of AI are exciting, "runaway" agents can quickly inflate your IT budget if you don't understand the underlying credit mechanics.
-This deep dive is an essential financial companion to our technical guide on the Atlassian Rovo Studio Tutorial.
+While the operational capabilities of embedded AI are incredibly exciting, misconfigured "runaway" agents can rapidly inflate your IT budget if you fail to fully understand the underlying credit mechanics.
+Think of this deep dive as the essential financial companion to our technical blueprint on the Atlassian Rovo Studio Tutorial.

-Here is your complete breakdown of the Atlassian Rovo pricing model and the critical "Credit Multiplier" system.
+Below is the complete, transparent breakdown of the Atlassian Rovo pricing model and the critical "Credit Multiplier" system that dictates your bottom line.

 The Base Model: The $20 Standard

-At its core, Atlassian Rovo operates on a per-seat subscription model.
-For most Cloud Enterprise plans in 2026, the standard add-on price is $20 per user, per month.
+At its core, Atlassian Rovo operates on a predictable per-seat subscription foundation.
+For the vast majority of Cloud Enterprise plans in 2026, the standard add-on price is firmly set at $20 per user, per month.

-This base fee grants access to the Rovo search interface, basic Teamwork Graph queries, and standard agent interactions.
-However, for developers and admins building custom automation, the Virtual Service Credits are where the real math begins.
+This base subscription fee grants your workforce baseline access to the Rovo search interface, foundational queries against the Teamwork Graph, and standard conversational agent interactions.
+However, for engineering teams and system admins building custom, automated workflows, the Virtual Service Credits are where the true financial math begins.

 The Credit Multiplier System: 2026 Rates

 Not all AI thoughts are created equal.
-Atlassian Rovo uses a "Credit Multiplier" system that charges your workspace based on the intelligence level required to complete a task.
+Atlassian Rovo utilizes a dynamic "Credit Multiplier" system that strategically charges your workspace based purely on the computational intelligence level required to complete a given prompt or task.

-If you assign a simple task to a powerful model, you are wasting money.
-Below is the 2026 multiplier table for the supported models:
+If you assign a simple, repetitive task to a highly powerful model, you are actively wasting money.
+To optimize spend, you must understand the 2026 multiplier table for the platform's supported Large Language Models (LLMs):

 1. The Routine Workhorse: Claude Haiku 4.5